keisuke-na/bookmarklet-of-displayElement_click/readme.txt

 You can copy all code of 'bookmarklet_ver.js'.
-You put these codes on url form of bookmark on your browser.
+You put its codes on url form of bookmark on your browser.